 - You can use this to get a risky tower and then escape from the place

-- Great for teamfights because killing one person allows you to position yourself more effectively in order to kill another person
+- Great for teamfights because killing one person allows you to position yourself more effectively to kill another person

 - Whenever you get a kill you can run to catch another (in duel/fight scenarios)